Geckinator/AIDAO/README.md

 # AI:DAO Project, UvA, June 2016

-This is a project by Andi Aliko, Kai Lonning, Lena Herstix and Konstantinos Lampridis
+This is a project by Andi Aliko, Kai Lønning, Lena Herstix and Konstantinos Lampridis

 Project includes: